-Introducing the Fab4 – These posts will focus on an aspect of organizational change, such as communicating change, highlighting four publications which have proved popular in workshop settings and which have sparked meaningful debate.
-They deliberately are not the most sophisticated or academically prestigious publications in a sub-field.
-They are the Fab4 entertaining as the words flow out and informing us, as endless rain into a paper cup.
+In this post I want to focus on communicating organizational change, highlighting four publications which have proved popular in workshop settings sparking meaningful debate.
+They deliberately are not the most sophisticated or academically prestigious publications in this sub-field.

-Communicating Change Publications These are my Fab4 communicating change choices, I have deliberately left out discourse, rhetoric and framing for a later post.
-These choices are illustrative of the work of their respective writers, reflecting the applied nature of this aspect of organizational change.
+These are my communicating change choices, I have deliberately left out discourse, rhetoric and framing.
+The following choices are illustrative of the work of their respective writers, reflecting the applied nature of this aspect of organizational change.

 In a nutshell: The absence of tangible dissent does not signal the presence of consent.